 Wavell Heights vs Nundah.

-Suburb-to-suburb comparison across price, growth, lifestyle, schools and risk.
+Comparing two suburbs with median house prices of $1,250,000 and $1,165,000.
 Nundah edges out on more headline metrics in this comparison.

 Nundah scores higher on walkability (14/100 vs 28/100 ), useful if you're optimising for a car-light household.
 On school quality, the average ICSEA across schools serving Nundah (1093) sits above Wavell Heights (1080).
 Wavell Heights skews owner-occupied (71%), Nundah runs more rental-dense (43% owner).